confio/cosmos-hd-key-derivation-spec/README.md

 as well.
 The 2^31 possible values allow registering approximately 2 billion chains.

-Chain index 0 is reserved for testing purposes and chain index 1 is reserved for the Cosmos Hub because Cosmos Hub investors pay the bill for this work.
+Chain index 0 is reserved for testing purposes and chain index 1 is reserved for the Cosmos Hub because Cosmos Hub investors are paying the bill for this work.
 All other indices should be coordinated in a dedicated place.

 ## Chain specific path structure

 The Cosmos purpose and the chain index together serve as a namespace.
-Once a chain registered its chain index, the whole subtree `*` in `m / 7564153' / chain_index' / *` can be chosen freely.
-This allows very advanced path setup like the ones described in e.g.
+Once a chain has registered its chain index, the whole subtree `*` in `m / 7564153' / chain_index' / *` can be chosen freely.
+This allows very advanced path setups like the ones described in e.g.
 [EIP1581] and [EIP1775].
 However, to keep simple things simple, we propose the following simple HD path format.

 ### Cosmos simple HD path

-In account based blockchains the most widely used path format can be reduces to `(chain, a)` where chain identifies the blockchain and `a` is a 0-based account index.
+In account based blockchains the most widely used path format can be reduced to `(chain, a)` where `chain` identifies the blockchain and `a` is a 0-based account index.
 Above we saw different implementations of that like `m/44'/118'/0'/0/a` or `m/44'/148'/a'`.
 If you have something as simple as that, wallets can easily perform account discovery, similar to what is described in BIP44.
-We construct a simple HD path compliant to the Cosmos purpose and chain index as the following 4 component path:
+We construct a simple HD path compliant with the Cosmos purpose and chain index as the following 4 component path:

 ```
 m / 7564153' / chain_index' / 1' / a